PapersOfMathieuNls/phd-thesis/04_bumper.md

 ## Empirical Validation

 Participants were asked to find a code snippet that can be slightly modified in order to fix a bug using BUMPER and Google.
 The goal of this preliminary study was to compare how fast a suitable fix can be found using BUMPER and Google.
 We send our survey to 20 participants and received eight responses (40%) and asked them to report on their experience in terms of the time taken to find a fix and the number of Web pages that were browsed.
+Half of the participants began by using Google then Bumper while the other half did the opposite.
 Participants reported then when using Google, it took, on average, 6.94 minutes by examining, in average, 7.57 online sources to find a fix.
 When using BUMPER, however, it only took around 4.5 minutes.
 The participants only needed to use BUMPER and not other websites.
 The feedback we received from the participants was very encouraging.
 They mainly emphasized the ability of BUMPER to group many repositories in one place, making the search for similar bugs/fixes practical.
 We intend, in the future, to conduct a large scale (and more formal) experiment with BUMPER for a thorough evaluation of its effectiveness to help software developers in fixing bugs.

 ## Threats to Validity